isomerpages/moe-pasirrissec/_cca/Co Curricular Activities.md

 description: ""
 variant: markdown
 ---
 Co-Curricular Activities (CCAs) are an integral part of the holistic, well-rounded education that PRSS seeks to provide.
 The school has a broad and diverse range of CCAs to cater to the different needs and interests of our students.
-Through active participation, Pasirians will gain a positive school experience.
-The CCA experiences will not only provide them with the platform to acquire inter-personal and leadership skills, they also give them the opportunity to thrive for excellence.
-PRSS leverages on CCAs as a platform for students to develop their character, qualities and be prepared to manage challenging environments.&nbsp;

-#### **General Guidelines**

-CCA is compulsory for all secondary school students.
-Students can choose from any of these 4 categories:
+Our CCA Programme provides students with a platform to discover their interests and talents, as well as develop CCA-specific knowledge, skills, values and attitudes through sustained participation.
+CCA participation is **compulsory** for all students in secondary school.
+All students care expected to take part in at least one CCA from the four CCA groups:

+* Uniformed groups
+* Sports Groups
+* Performing Arts
 * Clubs and societies

-* Physical sports
-* Uniformed groups
-* Visual and performing arts
+Students will be graded according to the LEAPs 2.0 system.

+### CCA Participation

+All students must enrolled in a CCA throughout their secondary education.
+Points will be awarded for participation only when attendance rate is above 75%.
+Students with poor CCA attendance (less than 75%) will be given a conduct grade of fair and their CCA points will note be computed for the year.

-Students are encouraged to remain in the same CCA throughout their years in PRSS.
-Transfer between CCAs can only be allowed due to medical reasons.&nbsp;
+Students are encouraged to remain in the CCA assigned to them throughout their secondary school education.
+Changing of CCA will only be considered due to medical reasons.
+In this case, the LEAPs 2.0 points will not be affected.

-#### **Participation**

-Students must have a main CCA each year from one of the 4 groups.
-Points are awarded for participation in the main CCA with at least a&nbsp;**75% attendance rate**.&nbsp;

-For students with an attendance rate of 50% - 74%, the CCA points scored for the year will not be computed.
-However, CCA points accumulated in earlier years can be retained for computation when the student rejoins a CCA and fulfills the 75% attendance rate criterion.&nbsp;

-Except for medical reasons, an attendance rate of less than 50% would constitute a break in the CCA, and all points accumulated up to and including that year would be annulled.
+Click here for more information on LEAPs 2.0.